Skip to content

 • utilizing therapy analogous to medicine in terms of optimal intensity, duration and frequency.

-• For aphasia, the principle of distributed training or spacing effect is considered superior to massed training,11
+• For aphasia, the principle of distributed training or spacing effect is considered superior to massed training.12 This approach underlies therapy scheduling in IRFs.

-• For apraxia, techniques to induce learning include internal (describing to self) / external (pictures) strategies, Errorless Completion (subject imitates examiner activity), and Action Observation and Execution.12
+• For apraxia, techniques to induce learning include internal (describing to self)/external (pictures) strategies, Errorless Completion (subject imitates examiner activity), and Action Observation and Execution.13

-• Constraint Induced Motor Therapy (CIMT) is proposed to help relearn from impairments related with Motor neglect.12
+• Constraint Induced Motor Therapy (CIMT) is proposed to help relearn from impairments related with Motor neglect.13

 Functional MRI has greatly improved our understanding of learning mechanisms and its anatomic correlates.
 Another development that is becoming instrumental is the field of Computational Neurorehabilitation.
 Along with rehabilitation robotics, computational modeling of motor tasks is also helping in development of evidence-based rehabilitation approaches and tools.
-Such computational models apply quantitative activity data, collected using sensors and rehabilitation session data collected from rehabilitation robots or practice sessions, to validated physiologic motor-sensory internal state conditions, in order to predict functional outcomes in terms of movement and forces (kinematics and kinetics) over time.15
+Such computational models apply quantitative activity data (collected using sensors) and rehabilitation session data (collected from rehabilitation robots or practice sessions) to validated physiologic motor-sensory internal state conditions to predict functional outcomes in terms of movement and forces (kinematics and kinetics) over time.16 Virtual reality training has become a major motor learning tool, especially with the pandemic limiting physical interaction.
+17

 References